 - a security deposit equivalent to one-half of one month’s rent; and

 - if they have a pet, a pet deposit equivalent to one-half of a month’s rent (so a full month’s rent in the case of pet-owning tenant)

 Tenants must pay the security deposit within 30 days of entering into the tenancy agreement or the pet damage deposit within 30 days of when it’s required.

-At the end of the tenancy, though, how are these deposits returned?
-Below we explore the return and the retention of deposits in the event the tenant damages the property and claims are made for damages or loss.
+At the end of the tenancy, though, how are these security deposits returned?
+Below, we explore the return and the retention of deposits in the event that the tenant damages the property and claims are made for damage or loss.

 Once a tenancy ends, and the tenant provides you, the landlord, with a forwarding address within one year of the end of tenancy, you will have 15 days to:

-- return all deposits to the tenant plus any interest unless:
+- return all deposits to the tenant plus any interest unless you: